souffle-lang/souffle-lang.github.io/pages/docs/io.md

 .decl A(a:number,b:number)
 .output A(IO=stdout, delimiter=",")
 ```
-Data can also be sent to stdin, and again the delimiter can be specified.
+Data can also be sent to stdout, and again the delimiter can be specified.
 ```
 .decl A(a:number,b:number)
 .output A(IO=sqlite, dbname="path/to/sqlite3db")